The EU proposal to scan all your WhatsApp chats is back on the agenda

 (Image credit: Getty Images)

-The EU proposal to scan all your private communications to halt the spread of child sexual abuse material (CSAM) is back on regulators' agenda – again.
+The EU proposal to scan all your private communications to halt the spread of child sexual abuse material (CSAM) is back on regulators' agenda – but keeps being rejected.

 What's been deemed by critics as Chat Control has seen many twists and turns since the European Commission presented the first version of the draft bill in May 2022.
 The latest development came in October 2024, when a last-minute decision by the Netherlands to abstain from the vote prompted the Hungarian Council Presidency to remove the matter from the planned discussion.

-Now, about two months later, the controversial proposal has returned and is amongst the topics the EU Council is set to discuss today, December 4, 2024.
+Now, about two months later, the controversial proposal has returned to the topics the EU Council discussed on December 4, 2024.
+On Friday, December 6, however, the European Council Committee stopped the proposal (yet again) as more governments joined the list of countries against it.

 What is the EU CSAM scan bill?